alextliu/academic-webpage/content/publication/_index.md

 ---
 title: Publications
 cms_exclude: true
+# Page type - we want a landing page (such as a homepage)
+type: landing

 # View.
-view: citation
+# view: citation

 # Optional header image (relative to `static/media/` folder).
 banner:
   caption: ''
   image: ''

-# Page sections
+# Your landing page sections - add as many different content blocks as you like
 sections:
   - block: markdown
     content: